djangify/our-spot/README.md

 This project has been built to fit into the Code Institute project 4 criteria, the aim of which is to _build a Full-Stack web application that controls a centrally-owned dataset.
 An authentication mechanism should be used to provide role-based access to the site's data or other activities._

-This is the first working prototype of the final project and I will complete this social network once my course has finished.
+This is the first working prototype of the final project and I will complete this platform once my course has finished.
 The project includes placeholders in some areas, but all aspects of the project criteria have been covered including implementing a data model, application features and business logic to manage, query and manipulate data.

 The platform has been created with a strong emphasis on user experience (UX) and user interface (UI) ensuring that usability, accessibility and information architecture have not only been considered but implemented to guarantee an enjoyable user experience.